-The British Glass Foundation, launched in November 2010, arose out of proposals by Dudley MBC in 2009 to close Broadfield House Glass Museum, home to the internationally renowned Stourbridge glass collection, and became a key partner alongside Dudley Council and Complex Development Projects Limited in creating a new purpose built facility, with bigger and more flexible exhibition space, on the site of the former Stuart & Sons Glassworks in the heart of the Glass Quarter which is due to be formally opened next year.
+The British Glass Foundation, launched in November 2010, arose out of proposals by Dudley MBC in 2009 to close Broadfield House Glass Museum, home to the internationally renowned Stourbridge glass collection, and became a key partner alongside Dudley Council and Complex Development Projects Limited in creating a new purpose built facility, with bigger and more flexible exhibition space, on the site of the former Stuart & Sons Glassworks in the heart of the Glass Quarter which is due to be formally opened around Autumn 2019.
 Although remaining true to its founding principles it continues to evolve and looking at new and exciting ways to promote the glass collections at White House Cone to inspire and engage the wider public and to nurture glass artists of the future.

-The Trustees have negotiated a 125 year Lease on the museum building; a 125 year Loan Agreement for the glass collections and a 125 year Lease of the adjoining buildings to be used for business/craft units that will bring in rental income to ensure sustainability for the future.
-The long term intention is for the White House Cone site and the Red House Cone site to be integrated and run as one unit under the same management.
+The Trustees negotiated a 125 year Lease on the museum building; a 125 year Loan Agreement for the glass collections and a 125 year Lease of the adjoining buildings to be used for business/craft units that will bring in rental income towards the running costs of the museum to ensure sustainability for the future.
+The leases were signed by the British Glass Foundation in July ready to be exchanged by our lawyers at the appropriate time.

 All this has only been possible with the dedicated help and support of a number of people including many glass enthusiasts and volunteers without whom we would not be where we are today and we are most grateful to them for their valuable contributions.
-We would like to thank everyone who has made a donation or provided sponsorship, grant funding and support to the BGF and we would like to specifically thank Hulbert Properties Limited for their generosity over the last 7 years.
-We would also like to thank Ian Harrabin of Complex Development Projects Limited; Larry Priest and Dean Shaw of Bryant Priest Newman Architects for their generosity, expertise and passion for the local area and also Will Farmer of Fieldings Auctioneers, Higgs & Sons and PKF Cooper Parry for their invaluable help and advice.
+We would like to thank everyone who has made a donation or provided sponsorship, grant funding and support to the BGF and we would like to specifically thank Ian Harrabin MBE of Complex Development Projects Limited; Larry Priest and Dean Shaw of Bryant Priest Newman Architects for their generosity, expertise and passion for the local area and also Will Farmer of Fieldings Auctioneers, Higgs & Sons and PKF Cooper Parry for their invaluable help and advice.